Parent and Family Engagement Policy and Compact

 - Provide opportunities to donate and access supplies donated by others, such as the Snack Pack Weekend Food Program, backpacks, winter outdoor wear, and emergency food supplies.

-- Leverage partnerships with local businesses and organizations to enhance school programs and events, such as Bechtel, Open Door Presbyterian Church, Salesforce, and Trinity Presbyterian Church.
+- Leverage partnerships with local businesses and organizations to enhance school programs and events, Open Door Presbyterian Church, Salesforce, VOICE and Trinity Presbyterian Church.

 - Support parents in accessing county and community resources, such as healthcare, counseling, classes, tutoring through the school social worker, school psychologist, school counselors, and parent liaison.